ripple/opensource.ripple.com/docs/xls-75d-delegating-account-permissions/reference/delegate-set.md

 | `Authorize`| Yes | string | AccountID | The address of the account that is being granted the permission(s).
 | `Permissions` | Yes | string | STArray | An array of permission objects.
 Each object contains a `Permission` object with a `PermissionValue` field specifying the permission being granted.
 To modify permissions, include all desired permissions in the `Permissions` array.
 Omitted permissions are revoked. |

+## Updating Permissions

+Sending a new `DelegateSet` with the same `Account` and `Authorize` fields updates and replaces the permission list.

 ## Revoking Permissions